-- a.
-Visiting away
+- Visiting away

-- b.
-Vacation
+- Vacation

-- c.
-Needed/helping at home
+- Needed/helping at home

-- d.
-Work
+- Work

-- e.
-Hunting/fishing
+- Hunting/fishing

-- f.
-Shopping
+- Shopping

-- g.
-Baby sitting
+- Baby sitting

-- h.
-Oversleeping
+- Oversleeping

 Any student who arrives at school after the start of the first period must report to the attendance office.
 These students will receive a class admittance slip which must be shown to their classroom teachers.
 Any student who has arrived to school late and attempts to enter a class without his/her admittance slip will be sent to the respective office.
 Parents/guardians of students who appear on the attendance list should expect a phone call from the attendance office.